BrillConsulting/BrillConsulting/README.md

 When I'm not training models, I'm usually training minds — sharing knowledge, mentoring teams, and building the next generation of data-driven leaders.

+> "For me, artificial intelligence is not about algorithms, but about building systems that understand context, adapt, and create real value."

 ##  Featured Projects

 ### [Computer Vision Portfolio](ComputerVision/)